The only 2 skills you need to be a Consultant

 I can hear some say: “BUT, you need much more than these two.
 You need expertise in specific topics, you need experience, you need x, y, z…”.
 I hear you loud and clear.
 But without these two, others have minimal impact.
 And with these two alone, you can be a great consultant.

 1. Problem solving

-What is more challenging: problem solving in a client setting or problem solving in a case interview?
-I think it is more challenging to do the case-interviews, because you are under time pressure, you are being directly interviewed for your abilities by a senior consultant or partner, and the topic is most likely about something you have no clue.
+What is more challenging: problem-solving in a client setting or problem-solving in a case interview?
+I think it is more challenging to do the case interviews because you are under time pressure, you are being directly interviewed for your abilities by a senior consultant or partner, and the topic is most likely about something you have no clue about.

 I mentored many candidates before they went into their interviews with McKinsey and other firms.
-I conducted good number of first/second round interviews with other candidates.
+I conducted a good number of first/second round interviews with other candidates.
 I also presented on this topic multiple times.
-So, here are some of the best strategies when preparing for a consulting interview (key component of interview process where they measure your problem solving skills):
+So, here are some of the best strategies when preparing for a consulting interview (a key component of the interview process where they measure your problem-solving skills):

 Before the case:

 - Listen and/or read

 - Clarify and ask

 Was this a long list?
 If I have to only select one piece of advice about problem-solving, it would be about “structuring”.
 Structuring a problem, breaking it down to smaller, meaningful, and manageable pieces, and then solving these pieces to arrive to a holistic solution is a crucial skill.
 Every day in a consultant’s life is a problem-solving day.
 Complex problems are hard to deal with and hard to articulate and solve.
 When you practice how to structure problems, you will see that every problem is going to be much easier, and this ties well to the next core skill: Presentation / Communication.
 If you structure a problem well enough, then you can not only solve it more easily but can also present it nicely and effectively.

 If you want to get some feedback on your problem-solving skills, send me your solution in an email at email@example.com, and I would be glad to tell you if you would pass my interview 🙂